Channel-Wise Mixed-Precision Quantization for Large Language Models: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have demonstrated remarkable success across a wide range of language tasks, but their deployment on edge devices remains challenging due to the substantial memory requirements imposed by their large parameter sizes.
 Weight-only quantization presents a promising solution to reduce the memory footprint of LLMs.
 However, existing approaches primarily focus on integer-bit quantization, limiting their adaptability to fractional-bit quantization tasks and preventing the full utilization of available storage space on devices.
 In this paper, we introduce Channel-Wise Mixed-Precision Quantization (CMPQ), a novel mixed-precision quantization method that allocates quantization precision in a channel-wise pattern based on activation distributions.
-By assigning different precision levels to different weight channels, CMPQ can adapt to any bit-width constraint.
+By assigning different precision levels to different weight channels, CMPQ supports arbitrary average bit-widths in the low-bit regime (e.g., between 2 and 4 bits).
 CMPQ employs a non-uniform quantization strategy and incorporates two outlier extraction techniques that collaboratively preserve the critical information, thereby minimizing the quantization loss.
-Experiments on different sizes of LLMs demonstrate that CMPQ not only enhances performance in integer-bit quantization tasks but also achieves significant performance gains with a modest increase in memory usage.
-CMPQ thus represents an adaptive and effective approach to LLM quantization, offering substantial benefits across diverse device capabilities.
+Experiments on nine different LLMs demonstrate that CMPQ not only enhances performance in integer-bit quantization tasks but also achieves significant performance gains with a modest increase in memory usage by performing in a mixed-precision way.
+CMPQ represents an adaptive and effective approach to LLM quantization, offering substantial benefits across diverse device capabilities.